Recognizing Abuse

-Once a perpetrator gains their victim's trust through coercive tactics, the victim becomes a "complacent" victim, which means the victim is participating but not consenting.
-Consent can never be given with a clergy because of his position of power and authority over their congregants.
+Once a perpetrator gains a person's trust through coercive tactics, the victim becomes a "complacent" victim, which means the targeted individual is pressured to respond to the coerced interaction under the pretense of professional guidance, but not consenting.
+Consent can never be given with a clergyperson because of his position of power and authority over his congregants.
 For Orthodox Christian faithful, clergy stand-in as a reflection of Christ.
 This means consent is completely dissolved for the parishioner abused by the clergy.

 Offenders use "grooming" as a prelude to sexually assaulting and abusing their victim.
 Grooming is a method to build trust with a child, teen or adult with the intent to gain alone time and create a "special relationship" founded on manipulation.
+It involves "reading" the victim and using careful attunement.
+Some offenders may groom for years, and some may groom multiple victims at the same time.
 The cycle of abuse involves escalation, intermittent violence and small rewards to break down the sense of identity of the victim.
 Grooming can include gift-giving, asking for help with tasks, promises of reward, or the gradual erosion of boundaries.

 -